Australian rules football in Victoria

 The Victoria Australian rules football team has won more championships than any other state (until the introduction of State of Origin rules) winning 16 of the 19 carnivals up until 1975.
 Since other states were removed from contesting State of Origin, Victoria has been undefeated, having won against a combined rest of Australia team at home in both 2008 and 2020.
 Victorian teams have also dominated the National underage championships with two thirds of the titles since it went national in 1976.
 Victorian clubs have also won 10 of the 19 Championships of Australia.

 Victoria has produced the most greats in the history of the game.
-All three of the Sport Australia Hall of Fame Australian Football legends are Victorian: Ron Barassi, Ted Whitten and Leigh Matthews.
-More than half of the Australian Football Hall of Fame Legends are from the state.
+All four of the Sport Australia Hall of Fame Australian Football legends are Victorian: Ron Barassi, Ted Whitten, Bob Skilton and Leigh Matthews.
+In 2024 the vast majority of the Australian Football Hall of Fame Legends are also from the state (20 of 31).
 Victoria also holds the world record for attendance with 121,696 attending the 1970 VFL Grand Final between Carlton and Collingwood.